ourpalace/ourcord/CONTRIBUTING.md

 - Each pull request should implement __ONE__ feature or bug fix.
 If you want to add or fix more than one thing, submit more than one pull request.
 - Create issues for any major changes and enhancements that you wish to make.
 Discuss things transparently and get community feedback.
 - Be aware that the pull request review process is not immediate, and is generally proportional to the number of comments of the pull request.
-- Do not commit changes to files that are irrelevant to your feature or bug fix (`.gitignore`).
+- Do not commit changes to files that are irrelevant to your feature or bug fix (`.gitignore`, `.markdownlint.json`, etc.).
 - Be welcoming to newcomers and encourage diverse new contributors from all backgrounds.
 - Be willing to accept criticism and work on improving your code.